a-ayuan/ConvoPilot/README.md

 # ConvoPilot

 ConvoPilot is an AI-powered conversational strategy engine designed to help users optimize their cold outreach messages.
-It leverages advanced AI techniques to generate personalized and effective communication strategies.([GitHub][1])
+It leverages advanced AI techniques to generate personalized and effective communication strategies.

 ## Features